 These can be created using cornbread muffins, mashed potatoes or biscuits.
 Bake or make whichever you prefer before making the hot dog groundhogs.

-Preheat your oven to 400 degrees F. Cut the hot dogs in half.
+Heat your oven to 400 degrees F. Cut the hot dogs in half.
 To form the ears, make circular cuts at the top and around the back of the top of each hot dog.
 Prop the ears up with toothpicks.
-Place the hot dogs on a baking sheet and cook them for 10 minutes.
+Place the hot dogs on a baking sheet, and cook them for 10 minutes.

 While the hot dogs are cooking, make the eyes, noses and teeth.
 Punch out circles of cheese and olives with a clean paper hole punch.
 Add dots to the cheese eyes using a black edible food coloring pen.
 Cut small rectangles of cheese for the teeth with a pair of clean scissors.

-Attach eyes, noses and teeth to hot dogs
+4. Attach the eyes, noses and teeth to the hot dogs

-When the hot dogs are done, allow them to cool a few minutes.
+When the hot dogs are done, allow them to cool for a few minutes.
 Remove the toothpicks from behind the ears.
-Wipe any grease off of the face area.
+Wipe off any grease from the face area.
 Attach the eyes, nose and teeth with tiny dollops of cream cheese.